-1.5 SITE STORAGE/LOADING
+1.7 SITE STORAGE/LOADING

-- .1 Confine Work and operations of employees by Contract Documents.
-Do not unreasonably encumber premises with products. - .2 Do not load or permit to load any part of Work with weight or force that will endanger Work.
+.1 Confine Work and operations of employees by Contract Documents.
+Do not unreasonably encumber premises with products.

+- .2 Do not load or permit to load any part of Work with weight or force that will endanger Work. - .3 New equipment and materials shall not be stored outside exposed to weather conditions.

-1.6 CONSTRUCTION PARKING
+1.8 CONSTRUCTION PARKING